htcondor/pool-exerciser/docs/How_To_Add_Tests.md

 1. $(ResourceName) - This will be replaced with the target GLIDEIN_ResourceName for each job.
 This may be of use to you, but is mostly used by the exerciser to target a specific resource.

-# TODO: update this
-2. $(uniq\_output\_dir) - Specifies a unique sub-directory of execution_dir/results/ResourceName
+2. $(resource\_dir) - Specifies a unique sub-directory: execution_dir/results/ResourceName,
 corresponding to the targeted resource of the job.
 This is useful for organizing any output files automatically.
 Note: These sub-directories are not created before submission so storing the user log within will not work.

-For an example on how to use this macro, you can inspect checksum.sub, which you can find in tests/checksum.
+3. $(sample\_dir) - Further specifies directory hierarchy beyond resource\_dir.
+When a test is
+submitted to the pool, it will send a certain number of identical "sample tests" to each resource.
+This macro will expand to: execution_dir/results/ResourceName/sample_XXX, where XXX is the sample number for that unique instance of the test.